ahrjarrett/polygon/README.md

 * add some custom columns into the DB based on IF/Then statements or calculations
 * Ability to export the data
 * Future - have a front end interface hit the DB for reporting.

+### Todo:
+- ~~Load home data from database instead of data.json~~
+- ~~Turn each coordinate and address into dynamic link to its raw data~~
+- ~~Add price filter~~
+- Refactor filtering logic for easier reuse later
+- fix ajax sync problem (open console for e.message)
+- POST request: /save-home
+- POST request: /save-poly
+- figure out how eventListeners work when layered on Polygons (no rightclick event?)
+- add one more form to right interface (toggle showPolygon(s))?
+- Hone Polygram and Home schema, add error handling
+- Save Polygrams in db for reference later
+- Bug: Log Addresses & Log Coordinates append, without removing children